msolorio/state_capitals_4_5/README.md

-# Let's Learn our State Capitals
+# Let's Learn our State Capitals!

 We're going to create a game to help us memorize the names of the capitals of all 50 states.